Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 Now select the cloned Administration App and go to the "Plugin" Tab.
 Click on "Install Plugin" and select "MQTT configuration plugin"

 <p align="center">
 <img src="resources/image/Generic_Mapping_PluginInstalled.png" style="width: 50%;" />
 </p>
 <br/>

-## Build, Deploy, Run
+#### Manual
+If you made changes or your want to upload the plugin manually you can do that by following these steps:

+1. In "Administration" App go to "Ecosystem" -> "Packages" and click on "Add Application" on the top right.
+2. Select `dynamic-mapping-ui.zip` and wait until it is uploaded.

+Follow the steps from the point above to assign the plugin to your Administration App.

+## Build & Deploy

+### Prerequisites
-Make sure that [Docker](https://www.docker.com/) and [Apache Maven](https://maven.apache.org/) are installed and running on your computer.
+Make sure that [Docker](https://www.docker.com/), [Apache Maven](https://maven.apache.org/) and [Node.js](https://nodejs.org/) are installed and running on your computer.

 ### Backend - Microservice
-Run `mvn clean package` in folder `mqtt-mapping-service` to build the Microservice which will create a ZIP archive you can upload to Cumulocity.
+Run `mvn clean package` in folder `dyanmic-mapping-service` to build the Microservice which will create a ZIP archive you can upload to Cumulocity.
 Just deploy the ZIP to the Cumulocity Tenant like described [here](https://cumulocity.com/guides/users-guide/administration/#uploading-microservices).

 ### Frontend - Plugin
-Run `npm run build` in folder `mqtt-mapping-ui/mqtt-mapping` to build the Front End (plugin) for the Administration which will build a plugin.
+Run `npm run build` in folder `dynamic-mapping-ui` to build the Front End (plugin) for the Administration which will build a plugin.
-Run `npm run deploy` in folder `mqtt-mapping-ui/mqtt-mapping` to deploy the Front End (plugin) to your Cumulocity tenant.
+Run `npm run deploy` in folder `dynamic-mapping-ui` to deploy the Front End (plugin) to your Cumulocity tenant.
 The Frontend is build as [Cumulocity plugin](https://cumulocity.com/guides/web/tutorials/#add-a-custom-widget-with-plugin).

 ## User Guide

 ### Permissions
 The solution differentiates two different roles:
-1. `ROLE_MAPPING_MAPPING_ADMIN`: can use/access all tabs, including **Configuration**, **Processor Extension**.
-In addition the relevant endpoints in `MQTTMappingRestController`:
+1. `ROLE_MAPPING_ADMIN`: can use/access all tabs, including **Configuration**, **Processor Extension**.
+In addition, the relevant endpoints in `MappingRestController`:

    1.1. `POST /configuration/connection`